keplerg/reminder/README.md

 This command can NOT be run from cron since you need to be connected to your terminal display.

+The best way to run this executable is to add it to your startup programs.

 ## Build